 We found several studies that attempted to compare the cost to the health care system of providing outpatient or home-based palliative care to that of providing usual care.
-Most of these studies found that such palliative care decreased overall costs, mainly through avoided hospitalizations and emergency department visits near the end of life.
+Most of these studies found that such palliative care decreased overall costs, mainly through avoided hospitalizations and ED visits near the end of life.
 However, it was often unclear whether these evaluations incorporated the start-up costs of developing an outpatient palliative care program.
 We were unable to identify any publications that clearly delineated the costs of implementation vs. ongoing costs of such programs.
 In addition, there was little detailed information on the costs of specific components of palliative care programs in the U.S., which makes comparisons of different programs difficult, given that programs often vary in the specific palliative services provided.

 While the literature seems to support cost savings associated with outpatient palliative care for the health care system, other studies have looked at the economic impacts of these programs from a societal perspective.
-These studies point out that, while outpatient and home-based palliative care may succeed in avoiding unnecessary or unwanted hospitalizations and emergency department visits, some of the care that would be provided in those settings is now shifted to the home, where it is often provided by informal, unpaid caregivers.
+These studies point out that, while outpatient and home-based palliative care may succeed in avoiding unnecessary or unwanted hospitalizations and ED visits, some of the care that would be provided in those settings may now be provided in the home, often by informal, unpaid caregivers.

 The economic value of that unpaid caregiving time (valued at prevailing wages for paid home aides) may replace much (if not all) of the cost saving from reduced inpatient care.
-For example, Yu et al. 66 concluded that: "Higher hospitalization costs for hospital death patients were replaced by higher unpaid caregiver time and outpatient service costs for home death patients.
+For example, Yu et al. 68 concluded that: "Higher hospitalization costs for hospital death patients were replaced by higher unpaid caregiver time and outpatient service costs for home death patients.
 Thus, from a societal cost perspective, alternative sites of death, while not associated with a significant change in total societal cost of end-of-life care, resulted in changes in the distribution of costs borne by different stakeholders."